 Copper, nickel, platinum, palladium, gold and silver – metals of strategic importance to the U.S. economy and national defense – are the focus of this project.

-Location: The TMM Project is based on an underground mine plan targets the Maturi mineral deposit.
+Location: The TMM Project is based on an underground mine plan targeting the Maturi mineral deposit.
 The Maturi deposit is located outside the Boundary Waters and is approximately nine miles southeast of the city of Ely, Minnesota, and 11 miles northeast of the city of Babbitt, Minnesota.

 Underground Mine: Underground mining operations allow for maximizing underground storage of waste rock and tailings, minimizing the impacts of mining activities.
 When in production, all waste rock generated from underground mining activity will be used as underground backfill, meaning there will be no permanent waste rock piles.
 Additionally, half of the tailings produced by the concentrator in the processing of mineralized ore will be returned to the underground mine as permanent cemented backfill, and the remaining tailings will be stored in a modern, lined surface storage facility.

 Twin Metals has been conducting environmental studies for more than five years – and these efforts will be ongoing.
 Environmental information from in and around Twin Metals Minnesota’s land and mineral assets will feed into the formal, Environmental Impact Statement (EIS) that will be developed by state and federal agencies.
 Today’s environmental regulations tightly restrict how mines are designed and operated.
 State and federal agencies require strict adherence to regulations surrounding key environmental issues, including surface water and groundwater quality, threatened and endangered species, air quality, plant life and wetlands to name a few.

 ENVIRONMENTAL AND OPERATING PERMITS

 Twin Metals Minnesota has 15 Minnesota-based employees in two offices.
 Through its project design activities, Twin Metals has supported as many as 200 consulting/contractor positions and additional spinoff jobs.